White: Prehistoric and ancient history

 White was one of the first colors used in art.
 The Lascaux Cave in France contains drawings of bulls and other animals drawn by paleolithic artists between 18,000 and 17,000 years ago.
 Paleolithic artists used calcite or chalk, sometimes as a background, sometimes as a highlight, along with charcoal and red and yellow ochre in their vivid cave paintings.

 In ancient Egypt, white was connected with the goddess Isis.
 The priests and priestesses of Isis dressed only in white linen, and it was used to wrap mummies.

 In Greece and other ancient civilizations, white was often associated with mother's milk.
 In Greek mythology, the chief god Zeus was nourished at the breast of the nymph Amalthea.
-In the Talmud, milk was one of four sacred substances, along with wine, honey, and the rose.

-The ancient Greeks saw the world in terms of darkness and light, so white was a fundamental color, According to Pliny the Elder in his Natural History, Apelles (4th century BC) and the other famous painters of ancient Greece used only four colors in their paintings; white, red, yellow and black.
+The ancient Greeks saw the world in terms of darkness and light, so white was considered a fundamental color.
+According to Pliny the Elder in his Natural History, Apelles (4th century BC) and the other famous painters of ancient Greece used only four colors in their paintings; white, red, yellow and black.
 For painting, the Greeks used the highly toxic pigment lead white, made by a long and laborious process.

 A plain white toga, known as a toga virilis, was worn for ceremonial occasions by all Roman citizens over the age of 14–18.
 Magistrates and certain priests wore a toga praetexta, with a broad purple stripe.

 In the time of the Emperor Augustus, no Roman man was allowed to appear in the Roman forum without a toga.

 The ancient Romans had two words for white; albus, a plain white, (the source of the word albino); and candidus, a brighter white.
 A man who wanted public office in Rome wore a white toga brightened with chalk, called a toga candida, the origin of the word candidate.
 The Latin word candere meant to shine, to be bright.
 It was the origin of the words candle and candid.

 In ancient Rome, the priestesses of the goddess Vesta dressed in white linen robes, a white palla or shawl, and a white veil.
 They protected the sacred fire and the penates of Rome.
 White symbolized their purity, loyalty, and chastity.